 At the core of this movement is the idea that people should design houses, streets, and communities for themselves.
 This idea may imply a radical transformation of the architectural profession, but it emerges quite simply from the observation that most of the beautiful places of the world were not made by architects but by the people.
 In 2002-2003 Alexander has pursued his interest in the community development through two projects in particular: the revitalization (redevelopment) of downtown Duncanville, Texas, and the creation of a new community in the hills near Brookings, Oregon.

+Christopher Alexander was born in Vienna, Austria in 1936.
+He was raised in England, and he holds a Bachelor’s degree in Architecture and Master’s Degree in Mathematics from Cambridge University, and a PhD in Architecture from Harvard University.
 In 1958 he moved to the United States, and he has lived in Berkeley, California since 1963.
 Alexander taught architecture at the University of California, Berkeley, where he is now an Emeritus Professor of Architecture.
 In 1967 he founded the Center for Environmental Structure, and he remains its President.

 Alexander has designed and built more than two hundred buildings on five continents, laying the groundwork for a new form of architecture, one that looks far into the future yet has roots in ancient traditions.
 Much of his work has heavily utilized technological innovations designed to build a living architecture, especially for the use of concrete, shell design, and contracting procedures.
 He has served as a consultant to city, county, and national governments on every continent, and has advised corporations, government agencies, and architects and planners throughout the world.